richorama/richorama.github.io/_posts/2015-09-21-serving-angle-brackets.md

 </html>
 {% endhighlight  %}

+_I have had to put spaces between my curly braces, as jekyll got upset when it saw multiple curly braces next to each other.
+Please remove these spaces in your views_

 > Note that we're referring to the bootstrap stylesheet hosted on a [CDN](http://www.bootstrapcdn.com/).

 Now let's create a simple view to show the current time.